Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/pin-only.md

 Note that in order to set the objects ADMIN DATA and PRINTED, the management key must be authenticated.
-If the data in the two storage locations is such that the method just can't recover, it will not be able to set them and, they will remain unchanged.
+If the data in the two storage locations is such that the method just can't recover, it will not be able to set them and they will remain unchanged.

 This method will try to authenticate using the PIN-only methods, and if they fail, it will try the default management key, and if that fails, it will try to collect the management